 A change of car has forced me to seek out a new set of roofbars.
 I wanted the best set of roof bars for my car without going silly on the cost.
 This time I have went for the Thule Wing bars.
+These are known as the Thule Aeroblades in some parts of the word.
 I love cars that can have a set of roof bars bolted to them, either to fittings hidden within the roof or roof rails.
 The new Unsponsored HQ paddle wagon/family transporter is a very sensible two litre 184bhp BMW 320d Sport.

 My latest car is an estate/touring with a set of roof rails so requires a roofbar that can clamp directly to the rail.
 After looking at the OEM version I decided to take a closer look at the Thule Wing bars.
 Mainly because the OEM version sat quite high off the roof and from BMW would have cost a small ransom.
 I have had a few different sets of Thule bars in the past and still own/use a set of Thule ProRide 591 bike carriers so it made sense to have a look at the newer offerings.
 In addition Thule have a pretty good reputation world wide and certainly have great customer service here in the UK.